 Community College of Philadelphia is committed to providing comprehensive academic support programs and services to all students.
-The College’s Division of Educational Support Services provides students with a wide range of academic programs and support services designed to meet their specific needs and ensure opportunities for a successful learning experience and achievement of academic excellence.
+The College's Division of Educational Support Services provides students with a wide range of academic programs and support services designed to meet their specific needs.
+The division ensures opportunities for a successful learning experience and achievement of academic excellence.

 - Academic Advising

 - Dual Admissions Program

 - Student Academic Computer Centers